aparmendariz/mcf_docs/docs/source/FAQ.rst

 - **Where can I find the results of the ModifiedCausalForest class?**

   The results are stored in a dictionary returned by the :py:meth:`~mcf_functions.ModifiedCausalForest.predict` method of the :py:class:`~mcf_functions.ModifiedCausalForest` class.
-This dictionary contains various estimated treatment effects, their corresponding standard errors and other related objects, all of which can be inspected in your variable explorer.
+This dictionary contains various estimated treatment effects, their corresponding standard errors and related objects, all of which can be inspected in your variable explorer.

   Here is a brief demonstration on how to retrieve these results: